Dukka-De-La-Dokka/gatsby-dev-docker/README.md

 8. Go into the created repository
 9. Develop and git push manually
 10. When you finish your today's development, type `exit` to go back to your host machine, then you can do either `docker compose stop` or `docker compose down`.
-    * The former case, you can resume your yesterday's work immediately by `docker compose up -d` then `docker exec -it <your container name> bash`
+    * In the former case, you can resume your yesterday's work immediately by `docker compose up -d` then `docker exec -it <your container name> bash`
-    * The latter case, upon attaching to the docker container, re-execute `dev-init.sh` in order to re-setup the environment.
+    * In the latter case, upon attaching to the docker container, please re-execute `dev-init.sh` in order to re-setup the environment.
 Unfortunately git credentials have to be set again - you will be prompted when you do git push again
-    * In either case, your repository itself is kept safe storing at your host machine (bind mounted)
+    * In either case, your repository itself is kept safe storing at your host machine (Bind-Mounting)

 ## How to modify variables.txt
 * REPODIR : set this to the same name as the repository name of RMT_REPO_ADDR (if they don't match, script command is not forwarded inside the repository automatically...)